OSGeo/gdal/src/pixel_operations.rst

 Using `gdal raster calc <https://gdal.org/en/stable/programs/gdal_raster_calc.html>`__

-It performs pixel-wise calculations on one or more input GDAL dataset.
+It performs pixel-wise calculations on one or more input GDAL datasets.
+This example uses the ``s2_TER_10m.xml`` dataset created in the :ref:`symlinks` section of the tutorial.

 Let's compute a grayscale view using the well-known formula: